aerleon/aerleon/README.md

 Each [policy file](#policy-files) in the input directory is visited and ACLs are generated from the _term_ and _header_ blocks within.
-ACLs are then rendered to one or more platform-specific configs according to the ‘target’ keyword(s) used.
+ACLs are then rendered to one or more platform-specific configs according to the 'target' keyword(s) used.

 Symbolic names can be used for IP networks, hosts, and services defined in the [Address Book](#address-book).